mercari-build/mercari-build-training/document/tips.en.md

 ## Read the official documentation
 It’s of course best if you understand the official documentation (written in English), but it can be hard to find what you’re looking for in a document written in formal, technical English.
-Even if you start by reading an article on Qiita, etc. that describes a solution, once you understand the overall idea, make sure that you check the official documentation as well.
+Even if you start by reading an article a third-party knowledge platform like [Qiita](https://qiita.com/) or Medium, etc. that describes a solution, once you understand the overall idea, make sure that you check the official documentation as well.

 Example: To write Dockerfiles, see the [official reference materials](https://docs.docker.com/engine/reference/builder/) and the [Japanese reference materials](https://docs.docker.jp/engine/reference/builder.html).